WTSN-CD: History

-The low-powered channel 20 was founded on September 22, 2011, as WYYW-CD, and became a MeTV affiliate two months later.
+The low-power channel 20 was founded on September 22, 2011, as WYYW-CD, and became a MeTV affiliate two months later.
 This happened three weeks after CBS affiliate WEVV-TV began broadcasting Fox network programming on its second digital subchannel.

-On December 12, 2012, WYYW-CD and sister station WTSN-CD swapped call signs.
+On December 12, 2012, WYYW-CD and WTSN-CD swapped call signs.
 The original WTSN-CD became WYYW-CD, while the original WYYW-CD became WTSN-CD.

 The station became a Heroes & Icons (H&I) affiliate on October 23, 2014, while MeTV relocated to WFIE-DT3; five days later, MeTV moved to WFIE-DT2.
-Then on January 17, 2015, WTSN replaced its Heroes and Icons affiliation with Heartland's E/I programming repeats from its sister station on Saturday mornings because of its Sunday religious and local programming up until the Heartland affiliation with WYYW-CD ended.
+Then on January 17, 2015, WTSN replaced its H&I affiliation with Heartland's E/I programming repeats from its sister station on Saturday mornings because of its Sunday religious and local programming up until the Heartland affiliation with WYYW-CD ended.

 On October 25, 2019, WTSN dropped the H&I affiliation, replacing it with Antenna TV.

-Digital channels
+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: